-Modern Pentathlon was championed by Baron Pierre de Coubertin, the founder of the modern Olympic Games, as a test of all-round sporting prowess.
+Modern pentathlon was championed by Baron Pierre de Coubertin, the founder of the modern Olympic Games, as a test of all-round sporting prowess.

 According to a 19th-century story, a young French cavalry officer was sent on horseback to deliver a message.
 To complete his mission, he had to ride, fight with a sword, shoot, swim and run.
-These are the five disiciplines that face competitors in modern pentathlon - all in a single day.
+These are the five disciplines that face competitors in modern pentathlon — all in a single day.

-Baron de Coubertin was an admirer of the Pentathlon held in the ancient Olympic Games, which was modelled on the skills needed by a soldier at the time.
+Baron de Coubertin was an admirer of the pentathlon held in the ancient Olympic Games, which was modelled on the skills needed by a soldier at the time.
 He proposed a similar competition which embraced the spirit of its ancient counterpart.
 It was de Coubertin's belief that this sport, above all others, would test 'a man's moral qualities as much as his physical resources and skills, producing thereby the ideal, complete athlete'.

 Modern pentathlon was first held at the Stockholm 1912 Games, with a women's competition introduced at Sydney 2000.
 Originally the elements were spread over four or five days, but since Atlanta 1996 all five disciplines have taken place in a single day.

-Thanks to a wide range of innovations, Modern Pentathlon has become a more demanding sport that pushes athletes to their limits.
+Thanks to a wide range of innovations, modern pentathlon has become a more demanding sport that pushes athletes to their limits.
 Only those with exceptional physical and mental endurance allied to skill in all five disciplines can take home the gold.